dina-aziz/scheduler/README.md

 # scheduler
-A very simple simulation of an operatind system scheduling process
+A very simple simulation of an operating system scheduling process